Goldback: Commercial use

 KSL 5 TV, the NBC affiliate of Salt Lake City, reported a small number of local businesses accepting using Goldbacks for everyday transactions.

 In association with members of the libertarian Free State Project in New Hampshire, widespread use has been reported of people spending Goldbacks on various goods and services within the state.

+According to Goldback Inc., as of April 2026, over 5,000 businesses in the U.S. accept Goldbacks as a form of payment.